Josie R. Johnson: Activism

 After moving to Minnesota, she became a community organizer for the local affiliate office of the Urban League, holding the acting director position from 1967 to 1968, and became active in the Minnesota Democratic–Farmer–Labor Party.
+Johnson began advocating against housing discrimination with fellow St. Paul activist Katie McWatt in the 1960s.
 She was an officer in the Minneapolis chapter of the NAACP and held a position in the Minneapolis chapter of Jack and Jill of America, an organization dedicated to improving the quality of life for children.
 Johnson worked with the League of Women Voters in Minnesota in collaboration with Black and Jewish neighborhood associations to set up Fair Employment Practice Commissions in Minneapolis, St. Paul, and Minnesota.
 She was the first Black woman to be appointed to the National Board of the League of Women Voters.

 She was particularly adept at behind-the-scenes politicking.
 During the Minnesota legislative session of 1961, she lobbied every day at the State Capitol building for fair housing.
 When the bill she was promoting was stagnating in a state Senate committee, she visited Governor Elmer Andersen.
 The bill moved forward with the governor's support and was the first state fair housing bill passed in the United States.

 Johnson led the Minnesota delegation for the August 1963 March on Washington for Jobs and Freedom in Washington, D.C.
 She also traveled to Mississippi in 1964 with an interfaith, interracial delegation of women called Wednesdays in Mississippi, taking part in the Freedom Summer campaign to provide support and supplies to civil rights workers and black families.
 The group Johnson was traveling with visited a freedom school in Vicksburg, Mississippi, which was bombed later that same day.